 This afternoon Guildford Cathedral hosted the South East Region's Handbell Ringers of Great Britain service In Celebration marking their 50th anniversary.
-The readings were Psalm 150 and John 2:1-11; and the poem was Melody of Stars by Carol O'Neil.
+The readings were Psalm 150 and John 2:1-11; and the poem was A Melody of Stars by Carol O'Neil.

 Living with the Gods has been lauded as among last week’s best radio and rightly so.
 Neil MacGregor, the man who chronicles history through objects, is exploring the themes of faith and belief, ritual and ceremony.
 It’s compelling, insightful, fascinating and humbling.